 Principles:

+The polarimeter is a quantitative method used to determine the optical rotation of a chiral molecule.
 A molecule is considered chiral if it is non-superimposable on its mirror image.
-More specifically, chiral molecules that are mirror images of one another are called enantiomers.
+More specifically, chiral molecules that are mirror images of one another are called enantiomers (Figure 2).
 Enantiomers have the same physical properties such as melting point, boiling point, and solubility, however, will differ in the degree which they polarize light.
 A pure (R)-enantiomer of a compound will rotate light in an equal opposite direction as its (S)-enantiomer.
 If a mixture of compounds is racemic, meaning it contains an equal mixture of (R) and (S) enantiomers, then its optical rotation will be zero.
 Thus, polarimetry is a way to characterize and distinguish the identity between a pair of enantiomers.

 A polarimeter works by shining monochromatic light through a polarizer, which generates a beam of linearly polarized light.
 The polarized light will then rotate after it passes through a polarimetry cell containing the sample.
 An analyzer will then rotate counterclockwise or clockwise to allow the light to pass through and reach the detector (Figure 1).
-Using this instrument, the specific rotation of light can be calculated, which takes into account concentration and cell pathlength and is defined by the following equation:
+Using this instrument, the specific rotation of light can be calculated, which relates the observed optical rotation with the concentration of solutionand cell pathlength.
+The specific rotationis defined by the following equation:

-α= αl*c
+α= αobsl*c

-where α is the observed optical rotation value given by the polarimeter, l is the cell pathlength in dm, and c is the concentration of the solution in g/mL.
+where αobs is the observed optical rotation value given by the polarimeter, l is the cell pathlength in dm, and c is the concentrat[ion of the solution in g/mL.

+Moreover, the enantiomeric excess (ee), which is a measurement of how much of one enantiomer exists over the other in a mixture, can be determined by using specific rotation.
+The calculation of ee is given by the following equation:

+ee= [α]mixture[α]pure

+where αmixture is the specific rotation of the mixture of enantiomers and αpure is the specific rotation of the pure enantiomer.
+Generally, if two out of three values in the equation are known (i.e. ee and αmixture) then the third value (αpure) can be calculated.

 Procedure: